Sausage Party: Critical response

-On Rotten Tomatoes the film has an approval rating of 82% based on 239 reviews, with an average rating of 6.80/10.
-The site's critical consensus reads, "Sausage Party is definitely offensive, but backs up its enthusiastic profanity with an impressively high laugh-to-gag ratio – and a surprisingly thought-provoking storyline."
+On the review aggregator Rotten Tomatoes, the film has an approval rating of 82%, based on 237 reviews, with an average rating of 6.80/10.
+The site's critical consensus reads, "Sausage Party is definitely offensive, but backs up its enthusiastic profanity with an impressively high laugh-to-gag ratio—and a surprisingly thought-provoking storyline."
 On Metacritic, the film has a score of 66 out of 100, based on 39 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Vince Mancini of Uproxx wrote that "Sausage Party's most charming quality is that it feels exactly like a group of 13-year-olds trying to entertain themselves, with excessive C-bombs and constant groan-worthy food puns."
 Richard Roeper gave the film three out of four stars, saying, "Despite all the cursing and envelope-pushing and bat-bleep crazy sexual stuff, Sausage Party isn't mean-spirited.
 It's just... stupid.
 But also pretty smart.
 And funny as hell."
 Lindsey Bahr of Associated Press gave the film a positive review, writing, "There is no one out there making comedies quite like Rogen and Goldberg.
 They are putting their definitive stamp on the modern American comedy one decency-smashing double entendre at a time."